phorton1/Arduino-fridgeController/docs/design.md

 - **INV_FAN** - *bool 0/1* - is set when the relative
   voltage of the FAN- pin from the invertor drops below a certain threshold.
   Displayed as the the Yellow LED on both PCBs.
-- **INV_COMPRESS** - *bool 0/1* -  set to one when the controller
-  sets the RPMs of the compressor to a non-zero value.
-  Displayed as the Blue LED on the Controller board..
-  **NOTE** - *It is up to the user to understand that the blue diode does not necessarily mean a running compressor and they must also look at the RED DIAG DIODE and see that it is not flashing for this determination.*
 - **VOLTS_INV** - *float, 0..18* - the actual voltage measured for FAN/DIODE+,
   which serves as a proxy for the compressor power supply
 - **VOLTS_5V** - *float, 0..12*, the voltage of the 5V pin on the ESP32.